Davy Crockett's Explorer Canoes

-Davy Crockett Explorer Canoes is a free-floating canoe experience at several Disney theme parks.
+Davy Crockett's Explorer Canoes is a free-floating canoe experience at several Disney theme parks.
 The oldest of the rides is located at the Disneyland park in Anaheim, California.
 Boarding from the park's Bayou Country section, up to twenty visitors paddle a canoe around the Rivers of America, accompanied by two guides.
 This is the only Disneyland attraction that is powered by park visitors.

 The attraction originally opened as Indian War Canoes on July 4, 1956 as part of Frontierland’s Indian Village expansion.
 It also operates under the name of Beaver Brother's Explorer Canoes at Tokyo Disneyland and operated at the Magic Kingdom in Walt Disney World and at Disneyland Park in Disneyland Paris.
 At Shanghai Disneyland, the ride is simply named Explorer Canoes.